Gdeterline/LSH-Based-Points-Density-Estimation-in-High-Dimensional-Embedding-Spaces/README.md

-# LSH-Based Points Density Estimation in High-Dimensional Embedding Spaces
+# High-Dimensional Embedding Clustering and Density Estimation – Research Project

 This project implements a fast and scalable point density estimator using **Locality Sensitive Hashing (LSH)** with **SimHash**, designed for high-dimensional spaces.
 The estimator is particularly useful for applications like clustering, anomaly detection, and data visualization in large datasets.